ataylor89/weatherforecast/README.md

 When we look at the address `http://localhost:8080`, we observe that

-1. The phrase localhost:8080 defines a socket.
+1. The phrase localhost:8080 defines a socket address.
 2. The prefix http defines a communication protocol.

 When a user visits `http://localhost:8080` with a web browser, the web browser does the following.